 Who are Microsoft Teams' competitors?

-Slack released before Teams, and speaking from personal experience, using a mix of Slack and Google Apps for Work provides a relatively straightforward way of collaborating and communicating with colleagues.
-Slack also recently released its Enterprise Grid service, targeted at serving the needs of organizations with between 500 and 500,000 users.
+Slack released before Microsoft Teams, and speaking from personal experience, using a mix of Slack and Google Apps for Work provides a relatively straightforward way of collaborating and communicating with colleagues.
+Slack has also released its Enterprise Grid service, targeted at serving the needs of organizations with between 500 and 500,000 users.

 - Microsoft leads the pack in enterprise collaboration tools--but for how long?
+(TechRepublic)

 Who does Microsoft Teams affect?